Glenda Dickerson

-Glenda Dickerson (February 9, 1945 – January 12, 2012) was an iconic director, folklorist, adaptor, writer, choreographer, actor, black theatre organizer, and educator.
+Glenda Dickerson (February 9, 1945 – January 12, 2012) was an American director, folklorist, adaptor, writer, choreographer, actor, black theatre organizer, and educator.
 She was the second African-American woman to direct on Broadway, with her 1980 musical production of Reggae: a musical revelation.
 She is known throughout the American Theater as a promoter of a "womanist" direction in the theater and her work focused on folklore, myths, black legends, and classical works reinterpreted.
 She worked in venues including the Biltmore Theatre (Broadway), Circle in the Square (New York City), The Lorraine Hansberry Theatre (San Francisco), Ford's Theatre and the Kennedy Center (Washington, D.C.).
 In 1971, Dickerson received an Emmy nomination and in 1972 a Peabody Award.

 She conceived and/or adapted numerous vehicles for the stage from various dramatic and non-dramatic sources, including the "miracle play" Jesus Christ, Lawd Today; Owen's Song; The Unfinished Song; Rashomon; Torture of Mothers; Jump at the Sun; Re/Membering Aunt Jemima: A Menstrual Show and Every Step I Take.
 She conceived and directed Eel Catching in Setauket: A Living Portrait of a Community, an oral history, creative performance project which documented the lives of the African-American Christian Avenue community in Setauket, Long Island.
 She performed in her one-woman shows, Saffron Persephone Brown, The Flower-storm of a Brown Woman; Spreading Lies, and in The Trojan Women: A Tale of Devastation for Two Voices.

 She wrote African American Theater: A Cultural Companion, and completed a two-disk DVD, What's Cookin' in the Kitchen?
 A Planetary Portrait 9/11/01 - 9/11/04, which documented her "Kitchen Prayers" series.
 At the University of Michigan, she was Head of the African American Theater Minor and served as Director of the Center for World Performance Studies.